About The Club

 The success of our club has been, without doubt, due to the large number of volunteers who have given willingly of their time for the benefit of the girls – not just the many dedicated committee members and coaches who have been a huge part of the club at different times in the two decades, but also the many parents who have been on the sidelines supporting their children in all weathers: running the line, helping to put up and take down goals, running the tea bar, offering sponsorship opportunities etc etc.

-The start of the 2022/23 season has seen our club change its name to reflect current thinking ,and with the success of the England Womens Team in the 2022 Euros,we hope that we can be a part of the future progress of womens football.
+The start of the 2022/23 season saw our club change its name to reflect current thinking ,and with the success of the England Womens Team in the 2022 Euros,we hope that we can be a part of the future progress of womens football.

 On behalf of Gravesham Girls and Womens FC, we thank everyone who has been a part of our club history so far and look forward to many more years of girls football in the local area.